 • The Anthropological Health & Data Science (AHDS) Lab at Vanderbilt University conducts research on human health at the intersection of biological and social sciences.
-We use anthropological, evolutionary, data science, and genetic approaches to measure and contextualize biosocial determinants of health disparities and human variation.
+We use anthropological, evolutionary, data science, and molecular approaches to measure and contextualize biosocial determinants of health and human variation.

-The AHDS Lab specializes in regression-based modeling, Bayesian inference, and integrating complex types of data together.
-Our current projects are focused on modeling allostatic load, pregnancy and maternal outcomes, variation in child growth and development, and health impacts of climate change and environmental exposures.
+The AHDS Lab specializes in regression-based modeling, Bayesian inference, and integrating complex data together.
+Our current projects are focused on modeling social drivers of pregnancy and maternal outcomes, variation in child growth and development, and health impacts of climate change and environmental exposures.

 We are affiliated with the Evolutionary Studies Initiative, Data Science Institute, and Center for Research on Inequality and Health at Vanderbilt.